Count Zero (band)

-Count Zero is a band formed in Boston, Massachusetts in 1996 by former members of the electronic band Think Tree.
+Count Zero is a band formed in Boston, Massachusetts, in 1993 by former members of the electronic band Think Tree.
 The band is led by guitarist and vocalist Peter Moore.
 Their music has been featured on both Guitar Hero and Rock Band games.

+History

+The band was formed by Peter Moore along with Will Ragano and Jeff Biegert in 1993.
+Bigert later left while Bernard Georges, Brendon Downey, Elizabeth Steen and Eric Paull were added.

+2005's Little Minds contained half a dozen older songs which were "reupholstered" for the album.